-Immediately sets the preference variable to red for the specified site.
-Note that unless there are multiple sites with the same name, you can specify the site without the full gather url.
+Upon execution of the Action containing this command, {now} is evaluated as a MIME date/time and substituted into the string.
+This command sets the "preference" variable to "red" for the specified Fixlet site.
+Note that unless there are multiple sites with the same name, you can specify the site without the full gather URL.
+You may have a different "preference" setting on each site.

+'''

 setting "time"="{now}" on "{now}" for current site

+'''